 - Radiographs to confirm presence of laminitis or changes in the feet.

-For older horses especially, it’s important to rule out PPID (formerly known as Cushing’s disease) by measuring ACTH concentration or thyroid releasing hormone.
+For older horses especially, it’s important to rule out PPID (formerly known as Cushing’s disease) by measuring ACTH concentration or their response to thyroid releasing hormone which causes an exaggerated ACTH level in PPID horses.
 However, horses can be affected by both EMS and PPID at the same time.

 Scoring a Cresty Neck